5.6.8.6 Computer Implemented Inventions, Mere Schemes, and Business Methods

 Facebook, Inc. (2020) APO 19 (Patentable Subject Matter)

-The delegate concluded that sandboxing of native applications is a technical limitation faced by application developers and found that the manner in which the shared memory is accessed represents a technical improvement in the functioning of the device.
+Similarly to the IBM case, the claimed invention does not appear to involve any physical features that do not relate to standard computer technology.
+The delegate concluded that sandboxing of native applications is a technical limitation faced by application developers and found that the manner in which the shared memory was accessed represented a technical improvement in the functioning of the device.

 Apple, Inc. (2022) APO 83 (Patentable Subject Matter)

-This matter relates to graphical user interfaces which use biometric sensors as input to manipulate these user interfaces.
+This matter relates to graphical user interfaces which use biometric sensors as inputs to manipulate these user interfaces.
+The inventions involve standard device technology.
 Claim 1 was found by the delegate to be directed towards the redaction of electronic documents being viewed on an electronic device with a display and a biometric sensor.
-In the claimed invention first and second information items of the document that are being viewed on the display are redacted in a manner so that only identifying information of both the information items is displayed while the content information of both the information items are hidden from view, and while viewing the redacted document the user can unhide and view the content information of both information items simply by authenticating their credentials using the biometric sensor of the device.
-He found this a mere scheme for revealing redacted information subsequent authentication.
+In the claimed invention first and second information items of the document being viewed on the display were redacted in a manner so that only identifying information of both the information items was displayed while the content information of both the information items were hidden from view.
+While viewing the redacted document the user could unhide and view the content information of both information items simply by authenticating their credentials using the biometric sensor of the device.
+He found this was a mere scheme for revealing redacted information subsequent to authentication.

-Dependent claims were directed towards arrangements in which the biometric input controls the manner in which redacted information is revealed and also the locked condition of the device.
-In particular, additional claims defined that the unredacted version of the first and second information items is only displayed as long as the biometric sensor continues to detect the biometric input and once the biometric input ceases, the display reverts to the redacted version of the first and second information items.
-The delegate found these features were a technical effect that was related to the means for viewing information.
-As a matter substance, these features were found to add patentable subject matter.
+Dependent claims were directed towards arrangements in which the biometric input controlled the manner in which redacted information was revealed and also the locked condition of the device.
+In particular, additional claims defined that the unredacted version of the first and second information items was only displayed as long as the biometric sensor continued to detect the biometric input and once the biometric input ceased, the display reverted to the redacted version of the first and second information items.
+As for Aristocrat ’25, the method elements required interaction with physical components of the computer system.
+The delegate found these features were a technical effect that related to the means for viewing information.
+As a matter of substance, the claims including these features were found to define patentable subject matter.

 The Regents of The University of California (2022) APO 77 (Not Patentable Subject Matter)

-This matter relates to improving cognitive ability using a method implemented in a computer where a variety of information is shown, inputs are received from an individual, and an analysis is performed.
-More specifically, a first step is that a first task of a certain difficulty is presented to an individual using the computing device.
-Data is obtained by the computer via an input of the individual’s response to this task.
-An interference is then placed to distract the individual from the first task, and a further response is received via input from the user to the first task in the presence of the distraction.
-In doing so, differential data is available to compare the individual’s abilities with and without distraction.
-After receipt of inputs, the computer then analyses the individual’s performance by looking at the difference in the inputs.
-The process of presenting a task with and without interference in then iterated, seeking inputs again with and without interference wherein the difficulty of the task is adjusted on the basis of the earlier analysis and the task is presented with adjusted difficulty.
-Ultimately this process of iteration and adjusted difficulty can be used to generate an output that is indicative of cognitive ability.
-The Deputy Commissioner found this not patentable in the following terms:
+This matter relates to improving cognitive ability using a method implemented in a standard computer where a variety of information is shown, inputs are received from an individual, and an analysis is performed.
+More specifically, in a first step a first task of a certain difficulty was presented to an individual using the computing device and data was obtained by the computer via an input of the individual’s response to this task.
+An interference was then placed to distract the individual from the first task, and a further response was received via input from the user to the first task in the presence of the distraction.
+In doing so, differential data was available to compare the individual’s abilities with and without distraction.
+After receipt of inputs, the computer then analysed the individual’s performance by looking at the difference in the inputs.
+The process of presenting a task with and without interference was then iterated, seeking inputs again with and without interference wherein the difficulty of the task was adjusted on the basis of the earlier analysis and the task presented with adjusted difficulty.
+Ultimately this process of iteration and adjusted difficulty was used to generate an output that was indicative of cognitive ability.
+Such an invention does not involve the interaction of features so as to constitute an implementation on a computer to produce an artificial state of affairs and useful result.
+It was merely the operation of a method/game on a generic computer.

 “While I acknowledge measurable effects on brain function by the present invention when embodied and implemented, I cannot agree that this lends sufficient force to satisfy the requirements of NRDC.
 There is no particular medical or physical condition targeted by the present invention, instead the invention seeks to determine and improve cognitive ability in the most general of senses.
 Alternatively worded, the invention improves the “intelligence” of an individual through focus on a particularly arranged challenge.
 This challenge is effective at enabling an individual to practice operating in the presence of distraction and to improve their skill in this area, but it does just that, improve the mental ability of a person.
 I cannot see how improving mental ability in the general sense provides for a material advantage in the useful as opposed to fine arts.
 A change in physical state of the brain on my reckoning, would be measurable for any number of human physical and intellectual pursuits once practiced to a sufficient degree.
 While it may be inventive to drive training and improvement on the basis of the described “interference cost”, I see it as purely a matter of intellect to practice your skills in the presence of designed interference.
 No particular physical or concrete phenomenon is identified in the present invention that is the target of the method, and contrary to the submission of the applicant I cannot distinguish the present invention from a scheme or plan of enhancing cognitive function such as by instructing the individual to learn a language, perform crossword puzzles, or to play sudoku to stall cognitive decline.”